Have you found what you were looking for? Ask our dermatology nurse specialist a question anytime.

 What causes acne?

-Acne occurs when there is a blockage of a pore by dead skin cells (also called keratin), an increase in natural oil (sebum) in your skin, and the growth of the bacterium called P. acnes (technically called Propionibacterium acnes).
+Acne occurs when there is a blockage of a pore by dead skin cells, an increase in natural oil (sebum) in your skin, and the growth of the bacterium called C. acnes (technically called Cutibacterium acnes) formally known as P. acnes (Propionibacterium acnes).
 If you have acne, all three processes are happening in your skin at one time, causing inflammation around the pore i.e. pimples.

 The interplay of these factors, which can accompany the natural surge of hormones in adolescence, results in the various acne “lesions”, commonly known as spots and pimples.